t2trg/t2trg-amplification-attacks/draft-irtf-t2trg-amplification-attacks.md

 the data sent to the target and the size of the data received from the attacker might be different than the size of the data sent from the attacker.

 In the attacks described in this section, the attacker sends one or more requests, and the target receives one or more responses.
-An amplification attack alone can be a denial-of-service attack on a CoAP server by making it send a large amount of data.
-But often amplification attacks are combined with the attacker spoofing the source IP address of the targeted victim.
-By requesting as much information as possible from several servers an attacker can multiply the amount of traffic and create a distributed denial-of-service attack on the target.
+By spoofing the source IP address of the targeted victim the and requesting as much information as possible from several servers an attacker can multiply the amount of traffic and create a distributed denial-of-service attack on the target.
 When transported over UDP, the CoAP NoSec mode is susceptible to source IP address spoofing.

 The amplification factor and the bandwidth depend on the layer in the protocol stack that